 The administrative evaluation is used to monitor compliance with agency operations and functions as outlined in waiver and department contract requirements.
-The Department will evaluate CMAs through the on-going tracking of administrative contract deliverables on a monthly, quarterly, semi-annually and yearly frequency basis depending on the contract deliverable.
-These documents include: operations guide, personnel descriptions (to ensure the appropriateness of qualifications), complaint logs and procedures, case management training, appeal tracking, and critical incident trend analysis.
+The Department will evaluate CMAs through the ongoing tracking of administrative contract deliverables on a monthly, quarterly, semi-annually, and yearly frequency basis depending on the contract deliverable.
+These documents include operations guide, personnel descriptions (to ensure the appropriateness of qualifications), complaint logs and procedures, case management training, appeal tracking, and critical incident trend analysis.
 The review also evaluates agency, community advisory activity and provider, and other community service coordination.
 Should the Department find that a CMA is not in compliance with policy or regulations, the agency is required to take corrective action.
 In addition, the contract with the CMAs allows the Dept. to withhold funding and terminate a contract due to noncompliance.
-Technical assistance is provided to CMAs via phone, e-mail and through meetings.
-The Department conducts follow-up monitoring to assure corrective action implementation and ongoing compliance.
+Technical assistance is provided to CMAs via phone, e-mail, and through meetings.
+The Department conducts follow-up monitoring to ensure corrective action implementation and ongoing compliance.
 If a compliance issue extends to multiple CMAs, the Department provides clarification through formal Policy Memos, formal training, or both.
 Technical assistance is provided to CMAs via phone and e-mail.

-The programmatic evaluation consists of a desk audit in conjunction with the Benefits Utilization System (BUS) to audit client files and assure that all components of the CCB contract have been performed according to necessary waiver requirements.
-The BUS is an electronic record used by each CCB to maintain client-specific data.
-Data include client referrals, screening, Level of Care (LOC) assessments, individualized service plans, case notes, reassessment documentation, and all other case management activities.
-Additionally, the BUS is used to track and evaluate timelines for assessments, reassessments, and a notice of action requirements to assure that processes are completed according to Department prescribed schedules.
-The Department reviews a sample of client files to measure the accuracy of documentation and track appropriateness of services based upon the LOC determination.
+The programmatic evaluation consists of a desk audit in conjunction with the state's case management IT system to audit client files and assure that all components of the CMA contract have been performed according to necessary waiver requirements.
+The state's case management IT system is an electronic record used by each CMA to maintain client-specific data.
+Data include client referrals, screening, Level of Care (LOC) evaluations, individualized Person-Centered Support plans, case notes, reassessment documentation, and all other case management activities.
+Additionally, the state's case management IT system is used to track and evaluate timelines for evaluations, re-evaluations, and notice of action requirements to ensure that processes are completed according to Department prescribed schedules.
+The Department reviews a sample of client files to measure the accuracy of documentation and track the appropriateness of services based on the LOC determination.
 Additionally, the sample is used to evaluate compliance with the aforementioned case management functions.
 The contracted case management agency submits deliverables to the Department on an annual and quarterly basis for review and determination of approval.
 Case management agencies are evaluated through quality improvement strategy reviews annually which is completed by a quality improvement organization.
 These methods are outlined in more detail in Appendix H of this waiver application.

 The Department oversees the fiscal agent operating the Medicaid Management Information System (MMIS).
 The fiscal agent is required to submit weekly reports to the Department on meeting performance standards as established in the contract.
-The reports include summary data on timely and accurate coding, claims submission, and claims reimbursement, time frames for completion of data entry, processing of claims and Prior Authorizations.
+The reports include summary data on timely and accurate coding, claims submission, and claims reimbursement, time frames for completion of data entry, processing of claims, and Prior Authorizations.
 The Department monitors the fiscal agent's compliance with Service Level Agreements through reports submitted by the fiscal agent on customer service activities including provider enrollment, provider publication, and provider training.
 The Department is able to request ad hoc reports as needed to monitor any additional issues or concerns.

-The Department has oversight of the QIO contractor through different contractual requirements.
+The Department has oversight of the LTC UR/UM contractor through different contractual requirements.
 Deliverable due dates include monthly, quarterly, and annual reports to ensure the vendor is completing their respective delegated duties.
 The Department's Operations Division ensures that deliverables are given to the Department on time and in the correct format.
 Subject Matter Experts who work with the vendors review deliverables for accuracy.